 - When your bowel movements have been stable for about a month, slowly decrease the use of these medicines.

-- Check with your health care provider before using laxatives every day.
+- Check with your provider before using laxatives every day.
 Using enemas and laxatives too often can sometimes make the problem worse.

 Losing Control of Your Bowels (Incontinence)